You are currently viewing The Ultimate Hiking Guide to Half Dome in Yosemite National Park + Cables

 tips for packing a suitcase, Woman trying to close a suitcase

 1. Footwear: Sturdy, comfortable hiking boots with good grip are essential.
 Ankle support and protection are necessary, especially during the descent.
 I highly recommend you invest in a good pair of hiking boots.
-I like the Vasque hiking boots and Gary prefers the Solomon waterproof hiking boots.
+I like the Vasque hiking boots.
+Gary prefers the Solomon waterproof hiking boots.

 2. Clothing: Dress in layers to accommodate varying temperatures.
 Moisture-wicking base layers and socks, a breathable mid-layer, and a waterproof shell are recommended.
 Don’t forget a hat and sunglasses for sun protection.